knlrvr/kanelariviere-new/posts/styling-an-application.md

 ## StyleX
 [StyleX](https://stylexjs.com/) is Meta's CSS-in-JS solution, which they've been developing for some time and have recently open-sourced.

 It's important to note that this is probably far better suited for large-scale solutions since it was created with those solutions in mind.
-I wouldn't use StyleX for a small to medium project, but I think the benefit becomes apparent in larger projects when you have to build and define specific design systems.
+I wouldn't use StyleX for a small to medium project, but I think the benefit becomes apparent in larger projects when you have to build and define very specific design systems.

 One thing that I really liked that StyleX was sure to be clear about is that it's a CSS-in-JS solution, not a CSS-in-React solution.
 Obviously, it was made with React in mind, but it is framework-agnostic.
 You can use this with *any* JavaScript framework, provided that framework allows authoring markup in JavaScript.